anttiharju/relcheck/docs/README.md

 sudo sh -c "curl -sSfL https://raw.githubusercontent.com/anttiharju/check-relative-markdown-links/HEAD/check-relative-markdown-links.bash -o /usr/local/bin/check-relative-markdown-links && chmod +x /usr/local/bin/check-relative-markdown-links"
 ```

+Note: the tool depends on awk, and not all versions of awk are apparently compatible.
+Install `gawk` in case you're having issues.

+Eventually there will be a rewrite to produce a static binary without this issue.

 ## Usage

 In integrated terminals of editors such as VS Code, the reported broken links such as `dist/brew/README.md:5:19` are clickable when holding ctrl/cmd to bring your cursor right to where the ^ indicator points: